 One source of confusion regarding simultaneous fouls comes from NFHS Rule 7-2-1-d, which often comes into play when enforcing simultaneous fouls but also affects fouls that are not simultaneous.
 This rule states that from the time of the first time serving foul until the whistle blows to restart play, all of the common penalty time between players of opposing teams is non-releasable.
 A better way of thinking about this is that Rule 7-2-1-d applies when penalties from opposing teams start on the same tick of the clock: opponents who start penalties together serve together.

 For example: A1 has possession and is held illegally by B1, flag down.
 A1 takes a shot and misses the cage out of bounds, ending the flag down.
 A1 retaliates by cross checking B2, earning a 2-minute unsportsmanlike conduct penalty.

 In this case, B1 will serve 30 seconds and A1 will serve 2 minutes.
 All of these penalties will start running at exactly the same time.
-Since the longest common penalty time between players of opposing teams is 1 minute, all penalties of 1 minute or shorter are non-releasable, so the penalty on B1 is non-releasable.
-A1’s penalty would have been non-releasable for the first minute and releasable for the second minute, except that his penalty was an unsportsmanlike conduct penalty, so the entire two minutes is non-releasable.
+Since the longest common penalty time between players of opposing teams is 30 seconds, all penalties of 30 seconds or shorter are non-releasable, so the penalty on B1 is non-releasable.
+A1’s penalty is an unsportsmanlike conduct penalty, so the entire two minutes is non-releasable.
 Because Team A had a dead-ball foul, possession is awarded to Team B.

 Remember that 7-2-1-d does not apply if the penalties start at different times (e.g., if B1 has 25 seconds left in his technical foul penalty and then A1 gets a 1-minute personal foul penalty, both penalties are releasable since they didn’t start on the same tick of the clock).